+In addition, even if this model for the treatment effect is misspecified, the estimand corresponding to proposed estimators continue to have a causal interpretation, as a weighted average of quantile treatment effects, making it an easy-to-implement and attractive choice in practice.

 The remainder of the paper is organized as follows.
-First, in Section \ref{section:example} we consider a special case where we assume that the treatment effect is additive and constant.
-This implies that the two potential outcome distributions differ only by a shift.
-This case is closely related to the classical two-sample problem, as discussed in \citet{hodges1963estimates}, and to problems considered in the literature on descriptive statistics for nonparametric models as in \citet{bickel1975descriptiveI, bickel1975descriptiveII}, \citet{doksum1974empirical}, \citet{doksum1976plotting}.
-Particularly relevant is the work of \citet{jaeckel1971robust}, \citet{jaeckel1971some}.
-One way to interpret Section \ref{section:example} is that it presents, in a causal inference framework, extensions of Jaeckel's work to the two sample context in the setting of semiparametric theory.
-In the process of doing so, we generalize Huber's model \citep{huber1964} and the estimator based on trimmed means to include asymmetry, and present a simplified version of the results of \citet{chernoff1967asymptotic} (see also \citet{bickel1967some}, \citet{govindarajulu1967generalizations} and \citet{stigler1974linear} on linear combinations of order statistics).
-In particular, we exhibit efficient M and L estimates for outcome distributions that are known up to a shift.
-We then analyze partially adaptive estimates, in particular flexible trimmed means (as in \citet{jaeckel1971robust}) and fully adaptive estimates of both types, as discussed, for example, in \citet{bickel1993efficient}.
-In this setting the problem is closely related to the literature on robust estimation of locations ({\it e.g.,} \citet{bickel1975descriptiveI, bickel1975descriptiveII, jaeckel1971robust, hampel2011robust, huber2011robust, bickel1976descriptive, bickel2012descriptiveIV}).
-In Section \ref{estimation_model} we consider the case where we have more flexible parametric models for the treatment effect.
-In Section \ref{section:simulations} we provide some simulation evidence regarding the finite sample properties of the proposed methods in controlled settings.
-In this section we also provide two applications of the methods, one to data on housing prices and one to data on medical expenses.
-In both cases the outcome distributions are thick-tailed.
+First, in Section \ref{section:example} we consider the leading case where we assume the two potential outcome distributions differ only by a shift, so that the quantile treatment effects are all identical.
+This is implied by, but does not require, the assumption that the treatment effect is additive and constant.
+In Section \ref{estimation_model} we consider the case where we have more flexible parametric models linking the two conditional outcome distributions.
+In Section \ref{section:simulations} we provide some simulation evidence regarding the finite sample properties of the proposed methods in controlled settings and provide real data illustrations.
 Section \ref{section:conclusion} concludes.
 A software implementation for R is available at \url{https://github.com/michaelpollmann/parTreat}.